opendocsg/slw-judgments-backfill/2010_SGHC_124/report.md

 30     The effect of the rule was misunderstood.
 While the rule confers on pedestrians at pedestrian crossings the right of way, it is a serious error to take that to mean that the pedestrian can cross with impunity without regard to the state of the lights, or that the pedestrian does not owe a duty to himself or herself, and to other road-users, to abide by the lights.

-31     That duty was clearly established in _Ng Weng Cheong v Soh Oh Loo and another_ [1993] 1 SLR(R) 532 (“ _Ng Weng Cheong_ ”) which arose out of a somewhat similar fact situation.
+31     That duty was clearly established in _Ng Weng Cheong v Soh Oh Loo and another_ <span class="citation">[1993] 1 SLR(R) 532</span> (“ _Ng Weng Cheong_ ”) which arose out of a somewhat similar fact situation.
 In that case, a pedestrian tried to cross a road at a pedestrian crossing when the red man was on, and he was knocked down by a bus.
 The trial court found that the bus driver was not negligent and the pedestrian’s appeal to the High Court was dismissed on the ground that the bus driver had a right to presume when the pedestrian crossing light was red that his way was clear.
 The Court of Appeal disagreed with the appellate judge and held (at [39]) that:

  39 ...
 [T]he fact that it is an offence for a pedestrian to cross a controlled crossing against light signals, in our view, does make a difference in this way.
 The fact that it is an offence means that drivers of vehicles in general have less reason to anticipate such occurrences, although, as we pointed out earlier, such occurrences cannot in reality be ruled out altogether.
 For the pedestrian, it also means that the danger inherent in such behaviour is that much greater.
 A person who crosses a light-controlled crossing in disobedience of a light signal applicable to him thus assumes a high degree of contributory negligence.